-Bluevine vs First Internet Bank Business Checking: Which Is Better For You?
+Bluevine vs First Internet Bank Business Checking 2023: Which Is Better for You?

 This article is part of a larger series on Business Banking.

-Although First Internet Bank’s checking account, Do More Business Checking, has a lower interest rate of 0.50%, it holds an edge over Bluevine when it comes to product offerings.
-Aside from business checking, it offers high-yield business savings accounts, money market accounts, certificates of deposit (CDs), and lending products, such as lines of credit, Small Business Administration (SBA) loans, and real estate loans.
+First Internet Bank’s checking account, Do More Business Checking, has a lower APY (0.50% on average daily balance of $10,000 or more), but provides a much wider business banking product selection.
+It also offers high-yield business savings accounts, money market accounts, certificates of deposit (CDs), and lending products, such as lines of credit, Small Business Administration (SBA) loans, and real estate loans.

-- Bluevine*: Best for businesses looking for a fee-free, digital-only checking account that earns interest at competitive rates
+- Bluevine*: Best for businesses looking for a fee-free, digital-only checking account that earns APY at competitive rates

 - First Internet Bank: Best for businesses wanting fee-free full-service online banking